Ghosty-Tongue/iHeart-PyPlayer/README.md

 - Search for stations by frequency within FM and AM bands.
 - Play and stop streaming of station broadcasts.
 - Navigate between stations and view their logos, names, and descriptions.
+- View station statistics including total count and counts by band type.
+- Check for updates to station data and refresh if necessary.

 ## Requirements
 - Python 3.x